 Bantu knots create a grid on your head that exposes your scalp, so make sure it’s healthy-looking and definitely grease-free.
 Try Dove Dermacare Scalp Invigorating Mint Anti-Dandruff 2 in 1 Shampoo & Conditioner.

 Although wet hair makes your knots more compact, they won’t hold a ringlet’s shape in the event you want to remove your knots for a curly Bantu knot out.
-A light coating of leave-in conditioner like Dove Absolute Curls Leave-In Detangler is great in keeping hair, especially natural textures, in optimum knotting (and deknotting) condition.
+A light coating of leave-in conditioner like Suave Cream Detangler Spray is great in keeping hair, especially natural textures, in optimum knotting condition.

 You can vary the number of sections depending on how tight you want your eventual Bantu hair knots to be.
 Some women prefer creating around four mini-buns all throughout; some prefer a lot more (and smaller) bulbs.
 Using a fine-toothed or rat-tail comb, create a grid on your hair starting with bigger horizontal sections, then further dividing them vertically.

 Step 4: Twirl

 Working section by section, begin twirling the hair strands by first using your finger (to make a shiny, rope-like string), and then coiling this now-twirled section around itself, creating a knot that resembles a spring.
 Longer hair can result in snake-like coils or funky figure-eights, which can also produce a more interesting curl when removed.
 Shorter hair needs a bobby pin to secure itself; longer/thicker Bantu hair knots can be secured by tucking the ends around their own base.
 If all else fails, there’s always a hair tie!
 Note: Don’t knot your hair too tight!
 Best to start twirling and coiling around ½” to 1” away from your scalp for less tension and more slack, in case you end up sleeping on your knots.